 Hometown: Charlotte, NC

 I have worked with the program Tulane Green Wave Ambassadors, the organization that is in charge of giving tours to perspective students.

 I would like to eventually work with a Venture Capital firm or in the Real Estate Finance sector.

-My job at the Lepage Center consists of working on the annual Tulane Business Model Competition and serving as the liaison to Tulane’s Venture Capital Club, where I am working on establishing an annual Cohort for student run start-ups.
+My job at the Lepage Center consisted of working on the annual Tulane Business Model Competition and serving as the liaison to Tulane’s Venture Capital Club, where I was working on establishing an annual Cohort for student run start-ups.

 Surprising fact: I excavated at a Mayan site in Belize for three summers in high school.